ivaylokenov/AspNet.Mvc.TypedRouting/README.md

 // begins form to the action from the expression, form method and HTML attributes by specifying route name Html.BeginRouteForm<HomeController>("Route name", c => c.Index(), new { key = "value" }, FormMethod.Post, new { @class = "my-class" });
 ```

+* Note: All form generation methods have additional overloads which allow adding an anti-forgery token.

 ### IUrlHelper extension methods: